Tsu-gu/tsubuntu/README.md

 # tsubuntu
+The main point of this script is to tweak Ubuntu to behave the way I like it.
+The secondary point is tweaking other distros to behave as close to this setup as possible.
 `wget -q https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/tsubuntu.sh && chmod +x tsubuntu.sh && ./tsubuntu.sh`

-(This will auto-detect which OS you are running and launch the appropriate script.
-If it fails, just launch the right script yourself.)
+This will auto-detect which OS you are running and launch the appropriate script.
+If it fails, just launch the right script yourself.

 ![screenshot1](https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/buntu.webp)
 # Most notable tweaks include: